STEM Programs at Western

 Female Share: 15%*

-Health information managers organize and run systems that keep track of patient records and medical data.
+Health information managers organise and run systems that keep track of patient records and medical data.
 They make sure this information is stored and used correctly to meet medical, legal, and ethical rules.
 Their work helps hospitals and clinics deliver safe and effective health care.

 Average Salary: $1,995 per week*